 An important part of the service will be to refer drug users to appropriate social healthcare and addiction treatment services.

-Funding has recently been announced for development of this facility in 2017.
+Funding was announced for development of this facility in 2017.

-The National Social Inclusion Team headed by Dr Eamon Keenan, Clinical Lead, will be integral to the setting up of a pilot centre in Dublin City.
+The National Social Inclusion Team headed by Dr Eamon Keenan, Clinical Lead, will be integral to the setting up of a pilot facility in Dublin City.